magross/RoboRally/README.md

 In the following, all of these message types will be explained in detail.
 If we are talking about strings, we assume that the character `|` is forbidden.

+#### INTRODUCE

 `INTRODUCE | <Client name> | <Passwort>`

-Number of arguments: 1-2

-Valid in the following states: If an introduction has not happened yet
+*Number of arguments:* 1-2. *Valid in the following states:* If an introduction has not happened yet.

-Introduces a client to server, with '<Client name>' being an arbitrary string
+Introduces a client to server, with '<Client name>' being an arbitrary string that tells the server about the type of the AI (e.g. Jane's AI).
-  \clientmessage
-  {INTRODUCE | <Clienttyp> | <Passwort>}
-  {1-2}
-  {Wenn noch nicht vorgestellt}
-  { Stellt euren Client dem Server vor.
-Der Parameter \texttt{<Clienttyp>} ist ein beliebiger String, der euren Clienten beschreibt, z.B. \texttt{Client der Gruppe 107}.

 Es können mehrere Clienten des selben Typs gleichzeitig mit dem Server verbunden sein.
 Der Parameter \texttt{<Passwort>} ist optional und muss nur angegeben werden, wenn der Zugang zum Server durch ein Passwort geschützt ist.
 Das Passwort muss die korrekte Groß- \& Kleinschreibung aufweisen, Leerzeichen am Anfang und Ende des Passwortes werden ignoriert.
 Der Server sendet
     \[
      \text{\texttt{INTRODUCTION\_SUCCESSFUL}}
     \]